New Seekers

 Whitney Houston and Bobby Brown get married on 18th July.

-Italian tenor Luciano Pavarotti gives a concert in Hyde Park to celebrate 30 years in opera.
-Although the number of people attending is kept down by heavy rain, it is nonetheless the biggest outdoor music event in Hyde Park since the Rolling Stones performed there in 1969.
+Italian tenor Luciano Pavarotti gives a concert in Hyde Park on 30th July to celebrate 30 years in opera.
+Although the number of people attending is kept down by heavy rain, it is nonetheless the biggest outdoor music event in Hyde Park since The Rolling Stones performed there in 1969.

 In Moscow on Wednesday, 31st July, the US President George Bush and the Soviet leader Mikhail Gorbachev sign the Strategic Arms Reduction Treaty (START), an agreement to cut nuclear warheads by a third.